mt-support/tec-labs-ce-convert-content-to-blocks/readme.txt

 = [2.5.1] 2023-10-03 =

-* Fix - Modified how organizer and venue IDs are fetched so they are saved correctly in different scenarios.
+* Fix - Modified how organizer and venue IDs are fetched, so they are saved correctly in different scenarios.
+* Fix - Added missing plugin dependency checks to avoid errors on form submission.

 = [2.5.0] 2023-09-18 =